Biogas: Dangers

-Another term related to biodigesters is effluent dirtiness, which tells how much organic material there is per unit of biogas source.
-Typical units for this measure are in mg BOD/litre.
-As an example, effluent dirtiness can range between 800 and 1200 mg BOD/litre in Panama.

-From 1 kg of decommissioned kitchen bio-waste, 0.45 m3 of biogas can be obtained.
-The price for collecting biological waste from households is approximately €70 per ton.

 Composition

 The composition of biogas varies depending upon the substrate composition, as well as the conditions within the anaerobic reactor (temperature, pH, and substrate concentration).
 Landfill gas typically has methane concentrations around 50%.
 Advanced waste treatment technologies can produce biogas with 55–75% methane, which for reactors with free liquids can be increased to 80–90% methane using in-situ gas purification techniques.
 As produced, biogas contains water vapor.
 The fractional volume of water vapor is a function of biogas temperature; correction of measured gas volume for water vapour content and thermal expansion is easily done via simple mathematics which yields the standardized volume of dry biogas.

 For 1000 kg (wet weight) of input to a typical biodigester, total solids may be 30% of the wet weight while volatile suspended solids may be 90% of the total solids.
 Protein would be 20% of the volatile solids, carbohydrates would be 70% of the volatile solids, and finally fats would be 10% of the volatile solids.